 His most important articles include "Essential Works on Technical Communication" in the 50th Anniversary Issue of Technical Communication. "'We Regret to Inform You': Toward a New Theory of Negative Messages" was selected for the Bedford Bibliography, and "Are Textbooks Contributions to Scholarship?" was published in College Composition and Communication.
 His article "Teaching in Germany and the Rhetoric of Culture," published in the Journal of Business and Technical Communication, was based on his interest in cross-cultural studies and his experiences as Guest Professor at Justus Liebig University in Giessen, Germany.
 At Giessen he taught courses in the theory, practice and pedagogy of business and technical writing.
 He commented on technical writing and the humanities in the Giessener Anzeiger, a regional newspaper in Germany (translation).

-His books include The Business Writer's Handbook, Fortune and Book-of-the-Month Club selections, the Handbook of Technical Writing, and The St. Martin's Bibliography of Business and Technical Communication.
-His other books with Bedford/St. Martin's include The Professional Writer: A Guide for Advanced Technical Writing, Writing That Works, and The Business Writer's Companion.
+His books include The Business Writer's Handbook (12th edition ©2019), Fortune and Book-of-the-Month Club selections, the Handbook of Technical Writing (12th edition ©2019), and The St. Martin's Bibliography of Business and Technical Communication.
+His other books with Macmillan Learning include The Professional Writer: A Guide for Advanced Technical Writing, Writing That Works, and The Business Writer's Companion.
 He coauthored Business and Technical Writing: An Annotated Bibliography of Books, 1880-1980 with Scarecrow Press and Writing from A to Z with McGraw-Hill Publishing Company.

 Gerald (Jerry) Alred received the prestigious Jay R. Gould Award for "profound scholarly and textbook contributions to the teaching of business and technical writing" from the Society for Technical Communication.
 He was a Founding Editorial Board Member of the Journal of Business and Technical Communication and Associate Editor of the Journal of Business Communication for qualitative, historical, and theoretical submissions.
 He co-founded an institutional partnership between the University of Applied Sciences and Arts at Hannover, Germany, and the University of Wisconsin-Milwaukee.
 His biography appeared in Marquis' Who's Who and Who's Who in Academia.